MMLoP: Multi-Modal Low-Rank Prompting for Efficient Vision-Language Adaptation: Introduction

 \item We introduce three regularization components, a self-regulating consistency loss, uniform drift correction, and shared up-projection, that together recover the accuracy gap introduced by low-rank constraints while improving generalization to novel classes.

-\item We conduct extensive experiments across three benchmarks: base-to-novel generalization, domain generalization, and all-to-all few-shot classification on 11 diverse datasets.
-MMLoP outperforms the majority of existing methods including those with orders of magnitude more parameters, achieving a harmonic mean of 79.70\% on base-to-novel generalization and the highest accuracy on ImageNet-R in domain generalization, while using only 11.5K trainable parameters. \end{itemize}
+\item We conduct extensive experiments across three benchmarks (base-to-novel generalization, domain generalization, and all-to-all few-shot classification) on 11 diverse datasets.
+MMLoP outperforms 16 of 19 compared methods, including those requiring up to $\sim$300× more trainable parameters, achieving a harmonic mean of 79.70\% on base-to-novel generalization and a mean accuracy of 81.5\% on all-to-all few-shot classification, all with only 11.5K trainable parameters. \end{itemize}